 2. Claims of lives

 About Catherine Van Houten they write that she "has conducted intensive and groundbreaking research into the past lives of Paramhansa Yogananda and Swami Kriyananda."
 They do not say how.
+There is a great risk that her claims are conjectures and the evidence lacking, and that we are faced with "infiltration at work," for what we know.
+It could pay well to be alert to such possibilities instead of intrigued to our detriments.

 The Expanding Light, which is a retreat hosted by the church that Kriyananda set up in northern California, offers retreats.
 One such: "Yogananda and William the Conqueror: 2-day weekend".
 Introducing the weekend, they write such as: